 Click Add Server

 Enter server details and click Done.
 You can obtain the Minecraft server IP address by going to Google and searching "what's my IP".
 You may need to open up access to port 25565 on your router if your friends are unable to connect.
 Keep in mind that your home IP address may change frequently, so you will need to provide them with the updated connections details when this happens.
+One of the main advantages of using a cloud server is you always keep the same IP.

 Click the play button next to your server to start playing!